 Repeating mantras while showering can also be extra beneficial because water is a conductor and a cleanser.
-So, repeating mantras while showering will deliver you spiritual or material messages to Divinity more effectively while helping to cleanse your body of negative energies.
+So, repeating mantras while showering will deliver your spiritual or material messages to Divinity more effectively while helping to cleanse your body of negative energies.
 You can use this method for prayers, chanting, and singing as well.

 Music is a wonderful way to connect to God or Divinity.
 Some think you must only sing spiritual or religious songs to feel a connection.
 This is not true.
 Divinity is diverse.
 And so there are many more song choices in the world you can use.
 The key is to always pay attention to what you feel on the inside.
 You must be honest with yourself about your feelings.

 What some find offensive, you may find deeply stirring, reminding you how God is everywhere and in everything.
 In that moment, while singing that deeply stirring song, your heart expanded and love energy rushed through you.
 Deep in you, you felt God.
 You may have even seen It.
-You received a vibrational increase that you may not have received singing a religious song that did not not resonate well with you.
+You received a vibrational increase that you may not have received if you were singing a religious song that did not not resonate well with you.
 This is why you will always be the best judge of what you need at each moment on your path to Divinity.

 The key again is to always pay attention to what you are feeling on the inside.
 Today, you may feel deeply stirred.
 And tomorrow, you may feel depressed or hateful.
-As you change, so will your inner-reaction to everything and everyone.
-You must remain vigilant of this because your inner-feelings can be used as guiding tool on this path and in every aspect of your life.
+As you change, so will your inner reaction to everything and everyone.
+You must remain vigilant of this because your inner feelings can be used as guiding tool on this path and in every aspect of your life.
 All you have to do is listen.

 Never let anyone tell you what you can or cannot do.
 Even if the person is right and is giving you wise advice, you must always follow your path.
 You must exercise your freewill with the full knowledge that each action has a reaction.